marceng/marcus_game/GameDesignDoc.md

 ----

 ## 3. Score Tracking
-Score will be tracked by how high the player gets (higher up the building, higher the score).
+Score will be tracked by how high the player gets (the higher up the mountain, the higher the score).
-There will also be
+There will also be goats to add bonuses to the score.

 ----

 ## 4. Player Life Tracking
 Right now, I do not plan on giving lives.
-When the player falls or touches an enemy, they die and the game end.
+When the player falls or touches an enemy, they die and the game ends.
-If I need to give them lives, I would allow them to fall and die once, and they will respawn where they left off.
+If I need to give them lives, they will respawn from the height (which will be kept track of) where they had fallen off from.

 ----

 ## 5. User Interface Design